Contenders jockeying to replace British PM | Malay Mail

 Boris Johnson

-A former mayor of London, “Boris” or “BoJo”, has confirmed he would “of course” contest any upcoming leadership contest, surprising very few in Westminster.
+A former mayor of London, “Boris” or “BoJo”, said Friday he would get Britain out of the European Union “deal or no deal”.

 A key figure in the 2016 Brexit campaign, he failed in a bid for the top job in its aftermath as ally Michael Gove withdrew his support at the last minute.